waterfall-network/coordinator/CONTRIBUTING.md

 ### Core Contributors

-Core contributors are remote contractors of Fuente Labs, LLC. and are considered critical team members of our organization.
+Core contributors are remote contractors of Blue Wave Inc. and are considered critical team members of our organization.
 Core devs have all of the responsibilities of part-time contributors plus the majority of the following:

 -   Stay up to date on the latest beacon chain specification
 -   Monitor github issues and PR’s to make sure owner, labels, descriptions are correct